-- 1. What is the third sector and how does it differ from the private sector and the government or public sector? - 2.
+- 1. What is the third sector and how does it differ from the private and the government or public sectors? - 2.
 What other terms are used to describe the third sector?
 How do they differ in scope? - 3.
 Distinguish between the tax-based and structural-operational definitions of the sector.
-When should you use one definition rather than the other? - 4.
-Explain the limitations of calculating the size of the nonprofit sector using IRS data, and explain how fundraisers can obtain a more accurate estimate. - 5.
+When should you choose to use one definition over the other? - 4.
+Explain the limitations of calculating the size of the nonprofit sector using IRS data and how fundraisers can obtain a more accurate estimate. - 5.
 Describe the major sources of income for the nonprofit sector. - 6.
-Describe the major sources of philanthropic income for the non-profit sector.
-Visit the Center on Philanthropy Web site at http://www.philanthropy.iupui.edu.
+Describe the major sources of philanthropic income for the nonprofit sector.
+Visit the Lilly Family School of Philanthropy website at https://philanthropy.iupui.edu/.
 Follow the links to the latest Giving USA study.
-What trends in giving to your own category of nonprofit can you identify?
+What trends can you identify in giving to your own category of nonprofit?